-Since going full-time in 2013 he has spoken over 2,200 times to over 370 schools (more than any other independent speaker in Australia), speaking up to 27 times a week.
+Since going full-time in 2013, Jonny has spoken over 2,900 times to over 410 schools; speaking up to 27 times a week.

 Speaking more than any other independent speaker in Australia in the same time frame.
 He has spoken at some of the largest events in the southern hemisphere including; National Young Leaders Day, New Zealand's Easter Camp, Universities like Massey & AUT, Educational Conferences, Cyber Bullying Conference's and Conferences alongside keynote speakers from Facebook & Twitter.
 He has been interviewed about various health topics from various papers including Gold Coast Bulletin, South Bulletin, Gazette, Goulburn Post and contributes to interviews, Podcasts, research and books like "Hello GenZ".
 He has worked alongside some of the largest mental health initiatives in Australia such as RUOK?, HeadSpace, Young Minds Matter and is in partnership with BurnBright and Batyr under the LeadingWellbeing umbrella.
 Jonny has partnered with Generation Next to speak at the largest professional development conferences around Australia including board-casting his anti-bullying message to over 15,000 students & 50 schools live.